AICC/CMI-5_Spec_Current/cmi5_spec.md

 If the AU's URL requires a query string for other purposes, then the names MUST NOT collide with named parameters defined below.

-The order of the name/value pairs is not significant.
-AU's MUST have the ability to process them in any order.
+The AU must have the ability to process the query string launch parameters in any order.

 Each value for the associated names MUST be URL-encoded.